Infiniti QX50: Infiniti EX Concept (2007)

 Infiniti presented a preliminary concept for the EX at the 2007 New York Auto Show, notable for its surround-view camera (marketed as Around View Monitor), lane departure system, V6 engine, 5-speed automatic transmission, all-wheel-drive, double-arch grille, large L-shaped headlights with adaptive front lighting system (AFS), integrated fog lights, LED taillights and an "arch" profile design.

 EX35 (2007-2013)

 Infiniti presented the EX35 production model at the 2007 Pebble Beach Concours d'Elegance, followed by Jamsil Olympic Stadium in Seoul.

-North American model of the EX35 went on sale in December 2007 for model year 2008 — in rear- or all-wheel drive, using the Nissan FM platform.
+North American EX35 models went on sale in December 2007 for model year 2008 — in rear- or all-wheel drive, using the Nissan FM platform.
 The EX35 was offered with a 297 hp 3.5 L V6 (VQ35HR) until it was rebadged in 2013 as EX37 with a 325 hp 3.7 L V6 (VQ37VHR).
 For the 2014 model year, Infiniti again rebadged all of its models, renaming the EX37 as QX50.

 South Korean model went on sale in 24 January 2008 as a 2008 model year vehicle.